pre-commit-ci/pre-commit.ci/content/cookie_notice.md

 **How do I control Cookies?**

-You may also refuse to accept cookies from our Services at any time by activatin the setting on your browser which allows you to refuse cookies.
+You may also refuse to accept cookies from our Services at any time by activating the setting on your browser which allows you to refuse cookies.
 Further information about the procedure to follow in order to disable cookies can be found on your Internet browser provider’s website via your help screen.
 For additional guidance please visit the